 As a result, you’ll be able to maximise the property’s value and potentially sell your home for a far higher price.

 If you’re the cautious type, you may have postponed getting double glazing until you’d seen the results.

 With many homeowners investing in UPVC windows and doors around the same time, it may have made sense to play the long game and see if it was worth it.

-Well, now the results are in, and you can confidently upgrade your home.
-The benefits of double glazing are already well-established, and they’re getting better all the time, so 2021 is the perfect time to replace existing windows and doors with UPVC.
+Now the results are in, and you can confidently upgrade your home.
+The benefits of double glazing are already well-established, and they’re getting better all the time, so 2023 is the perfect time to replace existing windows and doors with UPVC.

-To find out more about UPVC windows and doors, as well as your funding options, contact us at Double Glazing Funding on 0330 808 1074.
+To find out more about UPVC windows and doors, as well as your funding options, contact us at Double Glazing Funding at 0330 808 1074.